 we drove 3 times forth and back between Dukan lake and Sulaymaniyah because the car mechanic was in Sulaymaniyah, but the only steep enough road to test our car was close to Dukan lake 😀

 We were told that Kurdistan has 1,2 million government employees who consume 80% of the countries’ budget.
 That’s more than a 1/4 of the population.
 But we have also been told that people don’t like to work for the government because they don’t pay reliably.

 You can think what you want about social media but when you travel far abroad in not so touristy countries you will miss out on many unbelievable good stories without it.
 Here are some examples:

 Through a Facebook group we got to know a Swiss person who was flying to Erbil soon and was so very kind to deliver us our „Carnet de passage“.
-Through that we saved the trouble of shipping it with DHL and had two wonderful days together in Erbil😊
+This saved us the trouble of shipping it with DHL and we had two wonderful days together in Erbil😊

 we spent 5 weeks in Kurdistan-Iraq